The Marengo County 9-1-1 Communications Center is manned 24 hours a day, 7 days a week, 365 day a year.

 Black Warrior

-Marengo County road crews
+County road crew

-Alabama State Road crew
+State road crew

-Plus any other department that may have to handle an emergency.
+And any other department that may have to handle an emergency.

 Below is a list of what some of their duties are: